COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Magnitude of Effect: Strong evidence of no association.

-Lung cancer incidence and mortality is highest in African American individuals compared with any other racial/ethnic group in the United States, primarily due to the very high rates in African American men.
-Between 2014 and 2018, the incidence rate in Black men was higher than in White men (69.3 vs. 60.5 cases per 100,000 men, respectively), whereas among women, the incidence rate in Black women was lower than in White women (43.3 vs. 50.8 cases per 100,000 women, respectively).
-Similarly, the mortality rates among Black men were higher than among White men during the same time frame (55.4 vs. 47.1 deaths per 100,000 men, respectively), whereas the mortality rates among Black women were lower than among White women (29.7 vs. 33.3 deaths per 100,000 women, respectively).
+Lung cancer incidence is highest in American Indian or Alaska Native individuals, while lung cancer mortality is highest among both White and Black individuals compared with other racial and ethnic groups in the United States.
+However, when accounting for differences in sex, race, and ethnicity, the incidence and mortality rates are highest among Black men.
+Between 2015 and 2019, the incidence rate in Black men was higher than in White men (71.6 vs. 64.0 cases per 100,000 men, respectively), whereas among women, the incidence rate in Black women was lower than in White women (45.6 vs. 54.3 cases per 100,000 women, respectively).
+Similarly, the mortality rates among Black men were higher than among White men during the same time frame (54.0 vs. 47.0 deaths per 100,000 men, respectively), whereas the mortality rates among Black women were lower than among White women (29.2 vs. 34.2 deaths per 100,000 women, respectively).

 The hypothesis has been proposed that women may be more susceptible than men to smoking-caused lung cancer.
 However, the results of studies that have compared the association between smoking and lung cancer in men and women using appropriate comparisons do not support this hypothesis.